nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Sep 07 2026)
+### Joke of the day (Tue Sep 08 2026)
 <!-- joke -->
->Chuck Norris' first job was as a paperboy.
-There were no survivors.
+>Thousands of years ago Chuck Norris came across a bear.
+It was so terrified that it fled north into the arctic.
+It was also so terrified that all of its decendents now have white hair.
 <!-- /joke -->

-*Last update: Mon, 07 Sep 2026 02:02:44 GMT*
+*Last update: Tue, 08 Sep 2026 02:14:16 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)